Chapter 7 — The Costliest Mistakes Veterans Make

 4. Mistake #3 — Avoiding Medicare Advantage (Part C) Due to Misconceptions

-This misconception drains retirement savings by preventing veterans from accessing valuable benefits and potential Medicare Part B premium refunds.
+This misconception drains retirement savings by preventing veterans from accessing valuable benefits and opportunities to ensure they’re not overpaying for Part B.

 The Misconception